kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 ## Embed and Customize Your Video Player

-The below example shows the most basic player embed.
-Player embed is a JavaScript code that references your partnerId, entryId and the uiConfId - a player widget instance ID.
+The example below shows the most basic Pplayer embed.
+Player embed is a JavaScript code that references your partnerId, entryId and the uiConfId - a Player widget instance ID.

 <div class="w-row">
 <div class="w-col w-col-6">